You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 Click “OK” to confirm you are a Healthcare Professional.

-An ardent supporter of Medtronic-sponsored philanthropic and diversity initiatives, Geoff is a member of the Medtronic Foundation Board of Directors and serves as Medtronic’s Executive Sponsor to FIRST Robotics.
-He also formerly led the Medtronic African Descent Network – an internal resource group that focuses on recruitment, engagement, retention and development for employees of African descent.
+Since joining Medtronic in 2011, Geoff has remained an ardent supporter of Medtronic-sponsored philanthropic and diversity initiatives.
+He is a member of the Medtronic Foundation Board of Directors and serves as Medtronic’s Executive Sponsor to FIRST Robotics.
+Geoff also led the Medtronic African Descent Network ― an internal resource group focused on recruitment, engagement, retention, and development for employees of African descent.

-Passionate about socio-economic issues, Geoff serves on the boards of two Minneapolis-based nonprofit organizations: Children’s HeartLink and Northside Achievement Zone (NAZ).
-Children’s HeartLink provides access to care for children around the world with congenital heart defects.
-NAZ is a community collaborative that works to end generational poverty and build a culture of achievement in North Minneapolis so low-income children of color graduate college and are career-ready.
+Passionate about socio-economic issues, Geoff serves on the Board of Directors for several nonprofit organizations including Children’s HeartLink, which provides access to care for children around the world with congenital heart defects, the Northside Achievement Zone (NAZ), a Minneapolis-based community collaborative that works to end generational poverty and build a culture of achievement so low-income children of color graduate college and are career-ready, and the YMCA of the North, which works to nurture the potential of every child and teen, ensuring everyone has the opportunity to become healthier, more confident, connected and secure.
+He is also part of OneTen, a coalition of cross-industry leaders committed to breaking down systemic barriers for Black Americans.